 An application to amend Haldimand County's Official Plan and the Town of Haldimand Zoning By-law 1-H 86 has been received to permit a millwork and carpentry business on the subject lands shown in Attachments 1 and 2.
-The components of the business include: a workshop (743 square metres) and office space (232 square metres), parking area for staff to accommodate the 6 employees; the structures and parking area already exist on the site.
-The area to be dedicated to this business is approximately 1.4% of the site (i.e. 1 hectare of the 72.46 hectares in total).
-The proponents have indicated that they will continue to use the arable lands for farming, and will restrict the size of the use to what exists at present.
-The use, which is not agriculture-related, does not conform to the policies of the Haldimand County Official Plan as currently constituted, nor does it comply with the current value-added agriculture provisions of the Town of Haldimand Zoning By-law 1-H 86.
+The use and buildings exists on site, with the components of the business including: a workshop (331 square metres/3,562.8 square feet) and parking area for staff to accommodate 8 employees.
+Phased expansion is anticipated in the future, and any future expansions will need to proceed through the Site Plan Control process to ensure conformity with on-farm-diversified-use policies.
+The area to be dedicated to this business is approximately 1.2% of the site (i.e. 0.23 hectare/0.56 acres of the 19.5 hectares/48.2 acres in total); these areas include lands reserved for future phased expansion.
+The proponents will continue to use the lands not included in this proposal for farming (cash crops).
+The proposed millwork and carpentry use, which is not agriculture-related, currently does not conform to the policies of the Haldimand County Official Plan, and does not comply with the current value-added agriculture provisions of the Town of Haldimand Zoning By-law 1-H 86.
+However, it is noted that on-farm diversified uses are recognized by the Province to provide economic diversity to agricultural parcels and Planning staff are in the process of updating the municipal policies to be in line with Provincial Policy through the Official Plan review and Zoning By-law Consolidation.

-The subject applications were submitted following a by-law enforcement complaint that was initiated by an individual who runs a similar type of business.
+The subject applications were submitted following a by-law enforcement complaint.
 The complainant filed his concerns based upon a desire for all 'like' businesses to be treated equally from an approvals standpoint.
 The complainant's main concern was related to the fact that he was required to file planning applications to establish his business legally in another part of the County, and thus, any similar operator should be required to do same.
 Given the concern that competitors in the County may not be held to the same standard of review, the complaint was initiated.
 The County followed up on the complaint and the business subject to these applications was deemed not be in compliance with relevant policies and provisions in force and effect.